PyWavelets/pywt/doc/regression/wp2d.rst

      [ 0.
 0. 0.
 0.]
      [ 0.
 0. 0.
 0.]]

-Similarly, a subnode of a subnode can be accessed:
+Similarly, a subnode of a subnode can be accessed by:

     >>> print wp['aa'].data
     [[ 10.
 26.]
      [ 10.
 26.]]

-Indexing base WaveletPacket2D (as well as 1D WaveletPacket) using compound path is just the same as indexing WP subnode:
+Indexing base :class:`WaveletPacket2D` (as well as 1D :class:`WaveletPacket`)
+using compound path is just the same as indexing WP subnode:

     >>> node = wp['a']
     >>> print node['a'].data